 - Whisk grits into broth in batches, and reduce heat to low.

 - Simmer and stir continuously for 8–10 minutes or until silky and creamy.

-- Remove from heat and stir in cheese, salt and pepper.
+- Remove from heat and fold in Gouda and buttermilk/milk.

 - Double the recipe for large gatherings and to serve a crowd for a hearty side dish.